jjlovesstudying/hello-world/README.md

 # hello-world
 JJ description of hello world is here!
-Just for learning purposes

 This part is edited from within github.
 LOL.
 Have a nice day!